The building in San Antonio we call the Alamo originally was built as the chapel of the Mission San Antonio de Valero.

 Saving the Alamo Complex

 In the 1890s, Adina de Zavala, granddaughter of Mexican-born Texas patriot Lorenzo de Zavala and first vice president of the Daughters of the Republic of Texas (DRT), extracted a promise from merchant Gaston Schmeltzer that he would sell her the convento building for $75,000.
 But her fund raising stalled short of the goal.
 In February 1904, Clara Driscoll, from a wealthy San Antonio family, advanced at no interest the $25,000 needed to hold the convento until the Legislature appropriated the purchase price.
 She was partially reimbursed by the state in 1905, and the Legislature entrusted both convento and chapel to the DRT.
+[Ed. nogte: In 2011, the state General Land Office took ownership of the Alamo, and in 2015 it took over management of the facility.]
 Although Driscoll is called the "Savior of the Alamo," the Alamo itself already belonged to the state.
 What Driscoll saved was the convento.

 De Zavala and Driscoll fought over the best way to preserve the site.
 De Zavala wanted both chapel and convento restored to demonstrate the site's original purpose as a mission.
 Ironically, Driscoll, who had saved the convento, wanted it demolished, so that the chapel's role in the Texas revolution would be emphasized.
 A public hearing was held in December 1911, during which de Zavala offered documentation as to the importance of the convento.
 The convento was saved.